Swasth-Apps/swasth.co/src/pages/blog/self-esteem.md

 ![](static/img/encouraging-contact-with-others.png)

-Self-esteem is one's value as a human being is a precious psychological resource and generally a highly positive factor in life; it is correlated with achievement, good relationships, and satisfaction.
+Self-esteem is one's value as a human being is a precious psychological resource and is generally a highly positive factor in life; it is correlated with achievement, good relationships, and satisfaction.
 Possessing little self-regard can lead people to become depressed, fall short of their potential, or tolerate abusive relationships and situations.

 Too much self-love, on the other hand, results in an off-putting sense of entitlement and an inability to learn from failures.
 It can also be a sign of clinical [](https://www.psychologytoday.com/us/basics/narcissism "Psychology Today looks at narcissism")arrogance, in which individuals may behave in a self-centered, arrogant, and manipulative manner.
 Perhaps no other self-help topic has spawned so much advice and so many (often conflicting) theories.